lf94/summonscript/README.md

 libfive bindings for nodejs.

-See https://libfive.com/ for more detalis about libfive.
+See https://libfive.com/ for more details about libfive.

 ## Features